Types of Assistance

 Contributions to UN

-- 99.5.1% of Saudi Arabia’s official humanitarian aid was spent in fragile states in 2010
+- 68% of Saudi Arabia’s official humanitarian assistance was spent in countries classified as long-term recipients of humanitarian assistance in 2012.

-While Saudi Arabia gives a significant amount of humanitarian aid, there is no single agency in charge of coordination and there is currently limited internal capacity to manage humanitarian processes and response.
-Saudi Arabia has no humanitarian aid policy and is not actively engaged in international humanitarian mechanisms or coordination networks (GPPi).
+- While Saudi Arabia gives a significant amount of humanitarian aid, there is no single agency in charge of coordination.
+Saudi Arabia has no humanitarian aid policy and is not actively engaged in international humanitarian mechanisms (Global Public Policy Institute (GPPi)).

 Saudi Arabia and UAE’s GNI values are based on 2009 values